 Requisites: information about any unit dependencies, including, Type (co-requisite; pre-requisite), Name of requisite units.

-Teaching and learning activity types: common, defined types of delivery, from: lectures; seminars; group projects; tutorials; online learning; independent study; design studio; laboratory classes; problem-based learning classes.
+Teaching and learning activity types: common, defined types of delivery, from.
+Choose from: lectures; seminars; group projects; tutorials; online learning; independent study; design studio; laboratory classes; problem-based learning classes.
 This will appear in the ‘Description’ section of the unit catalogue webpage.